 Madison Family Dentistry – Root Canal Treatment

 Family Dentistry or Root Canal Treatment is commonly known as one of the most feared and unpleasant of dental treatments.
-At Dr. Sam Romano, DMD, MAGD‘s dental practice, you won’t have to worry about anything.
+At Drs.
+Sam Romano, DMD, MAGD or Wonseok (Woody) Jang, DDS, MDS‘s dental practice, you won’t have to worry about anything.
 We understand your fear and work around it to provide you with a pleasant experience each session.

 A root canal problem can be a very serious issue if not treated as it may cause further implications so to treat it as soon as possible is a must.
 An endodontic treatment is needed when there is pulp inflammation which is usually caused by a number of factors, such as: